Bright Hair Color Is Cool In 2022: It's All About "French Glossing" & "Frosting"

-The thing about hair color is that the "trends" tend to be cyclical and a little boring if you consider that the hair growing out of your head can be bucketed into one of the base categories: black, brown, blonde, red, gray, or white.
-Still, there are degrees of variation and, of course, colors that fall out of the natural spectrum and come from bleach and hair dye.
+The thing about hair colour is that the "trends" tend to be cyclical and a little boring if you consider that the hair growing out of your head can be bucketed into one of the base categories: black, brown, blonde, red, grey, or white.
+Still, there are degrees of variation and, of course, colours that fall out of the natural spectrum and come from bleach and hair dye.

 Advertisement

-If you're considering going brighter with your color, now's the time to do it big and go copper, golden peach-tinted, or a periwinkle purple (like Pantone's 2022 color of the year, Very Peri).
-According to celebrity hairstylist and Leonor Greyl ambassador Trace Henningsen, the color itself is yours to decide, but brightness is the vibe.
-"Mood boosting colors will leave you with a vivacious appetite for joy and positivity, instantly giving you strong appeal and inciting feelings of optimism," she says.
+If you're considering going brighter with your colour, now's the time to do it big and go copper, golden peach-tinted, or a periwinkle purple (like Pantone's 2022 colour of the year, Very Peri).
+According to celebrity hairstylist and Leonor Greyl ambassador Trace Henningsen, the colour itself is yours to decide, but brightness is the vibe.
+"Mood boosting colours will leave you with a vivacious appetite for joy and positivity, instantly giving you strong appeal and inciting feelings of optimism," she says.

-It doesn't need to be a salon appointment either; you could try an at-home color kits from IGK or Madison Reed.
-Or a less-dramatic option: a color-enhancing conditioner from dpHue, Leonor Greyl, or the one from KeraColor that went viral on TikTok.
+It doesn't need to be a salon appointment either; you could try an at-home colour kit or a less-dramatic option: a colour-enhancing conditioner from Josh Wood Colour or the one from KeraColor that went viral on TikTok.

 Hair Frosting

-Hair frosting is like the grown-up version of babylights, where the bleached strands are carefully sprinkled throughout the hair, almost strand by strand (visualize snow falling atop a tree).
-"Frosting typically uses small, cool-blonde tones to contrast the darker base color," colorist Stuart Marsh tells R29.
-"It's easy to maintain, as it's designed to blend into your natural hair color."
+Hair frosting is like the grown-up version of babylights, where the bleached strands are carefully sprinkled throughout the hair, almost strand by strand (visualise snow falling atop a tree).
+"Frosting typically uses small, cool-blonde tones to contrast the darker base colour," colourist Stuart Marsh tells R29.
+"It's easy to maintain, as it's designed to blend into your natural hair colour."
 Stuart says that hair frosting creates a really soft, multidimensional look.
-"The results can create full layers of color with a detailed finish that never appears 'overdone.'"
+"The results can create full layers of colour with a detailed finish that never appears 'overdone.'"

-This visual — Madison Bailey styled by hair pro Graham Nation — is a good example of hair frosting, blonde over brunette.
-Other celeb examples of the vibe include Halle Berry, Suki Waterhouse, and Dakota Johnson — all hand-colored by Tracey Cunningham.

 Advertisement